nditech/demgames/README.md

 ### Changing Content

 All content related to levels or questions is stored in the file `data/Module/moduleData.json` in a [JSON format](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/JSON).
 This file can be edited with any text or code editor.
 While the file is fairly large and contains many nested sections, new content can be created fairly easily by copying and pasting existing current levels and questions to capture the correct format.
-For example, questions can be added by pasting the following format under a level:
+Examples of the format for the questions, levels, and overall format are shown below.

 #### Question Format
 ```